mcelrath/braidcoin/braidpool_spec.md

 assume that in the [weak block](#weak-blocks) metadata, the pool participants include a pubkey with which they will collaboratively sign the payout authorization.

+FIXME -- choose a subset of nodes who submitted shares using a hash function to "elect" them.
+Those nodes must then submit proof that their shares were valid by broadcasting the transaction tree in their share.
+If validation fails, the miner's shares are invalidated.
+This allows us to spot-check all hashers, mitigate block withholding attacks, and keep the signing subset small.

 The most logical set of signers to authorize the coinbase spends are the set of miners who have already successfully mined a bitcoin block.
 We want to avoid